-Sponsoring bowling centers have the option to charge each bowler on each of the teams the center sponsors a seasonal participation fee.
-Sponsoring bowling centers may charge each high school bowler up to \$150.00.
+Sponsoring bowling centers may charge each bowler on each of the teams it sponsors a seasonal participation fee up to \$150.00.
+This fee does not include potential costs of a team jersey.
+This fees does not include any fee that a school may choose to charge bowlers.

-1.12 Team Rosters
+1.12 School Pairings